-2. Invest In Your People
+2. Invest Heavily Into Your People

 “From mentoring employees to choosing the right customers, people are the most important part of your business,” states Andy Klump, CEO of Clean Energy Associates (CEA).

-3. Use Technology Effectively
+3. Utilise Technology Wisely

 Technology is a growth driver for companies both big and small.
 As small businesses scale, they’ve seen significant returns from social media platforms like Facebook.
 Larger businesses can use customer relationship management tools, product information feeds and supply chain management software to streamline their processes.

-4. Focus On Experience
+4. Put Experience First